-The general aim is to understand how the development of philosophical, scientific, and alchemical metaphors in the 16th and 17th century contributed to the emergence of encyclopaedism.
-For this purpose, (1) we prepare a series of case studies on early modern metaphorology; (2) assemble and (closely and distantly) analyse a digital corpus of Latin printed books from the fields of alchemy and Paracelsianism; (3) examine the existing NOSCEMUS digital corpus of Latin scientific prints (c.
+The general aim is to investigate how the evolution of philosophical, scientific and alchemical metaphors in the 16th and 17th centuries contributed to the emergence and development of encyclopaedism.
+For this purpose, (1) we prepare a series of case studies on the metaphorology of early modernity; (2) assemble, curate, and both closely and distantly analyse a digital corpus of Neo-Latin printed books (1500-1650) from the fields of alchemy and Paracelsianism; (3) examine the existing NOSCEMUS digital corpus of Latin scientific prints (c.
 1000 titles, 1450-1850) by cutting-edge computational methods.
-Simultaneously, we create an AI-driven metaphor detector to explore the early modern evolution of cognitive metaphors and its role in the emergence of modern encyclopaedism.
+The goal is to understand the early modern evolution of cognitive metaphors and their role in the emergence of modern encyclopaedism.

 Our team consists of three research groups

-As an interdisciplinary project, TOME introduces various approaches, methods and expert skills.
+As an interdisciplinary project, TOME introduces various approaches, methods, and expert skills.
 Therefore, the fifteen-member research team is divided into three relatively autonomous yet closely cooperating groups.
-Lucie Storchová leads the group of intellectual historians, each having its own semantic domain of metaphor (e.g. body, movement, architecture, agriculture, book, music).
+Lucie Storchová leads the group of intellectual historians, each focusing on its own semantic domain of metaphor (e.g. body, movement, architecture, agriculture, book, music).

-The second group is pre-processing and assembling the alchemical digital corpus designed by the group leader Jo Hedesan.
-Vojtěch Kaše is in charge of the third group concentrating on developing computational tools to deliver the detector of metaphors.
-Principal investigator of TOME is Petr Pavlas, Comenius scholar and metaphorologist.
+The second group is responsible for assembling and curating the alchemical digital corpus designed and managed by the group leader Jo Hedesan.
+Vojtěch Kaše leads the third group concentrating on developing computational tools to model and analyse the early modern semantic evolution.
+Principal investigator of TOME is Petr Pavlas, a Comenius scholar and metaphorologist.

 Research